 Campers who are not eligible for a One Happy Camper grant may qualify for up to $360 through the Camp Coupons program.
 Children have three opportunities to ‘earn’ Camp Coupon credits by participating in other Jewish educational programs: Jewish preschool, supplementary or day school, and Jewish day camp.
 Each credit is valued at $120 toward a camper’s first overnight camp experience of 19 days or longer.
 Children who are not eligible for the One Happy Camper program can use up to three Camp Coupon credits, one of each type, for a maximum of $360 toward their first summer of overnight camp.

 Campers in the Chicago metropolitan area (Cook, DuPage, Kane, Lake, McHenry & Will counties), may be eligible for financial aid from the Jewish Federation of Metropolitan Chicago.
 OSRUI will review your OSRUI scholarship forms and if we determine that you are eligible, we will send you the Federation application.
 Eligible campers must be entering 4th-12 grades and attending camp for 19 days (3 weeks) or longer.
 Campers attending Tour La'Agam are not eligible for a Federation scholarship.
+The Jewish Federation of Metropolitan Chicago is no longer accepting scholarship applications for 2017.

 Campers outside of the Chicago metro area should contact their local Federation directly about scholarships based on financial need.